coopdevs/coopdevs-old-web/README.md

 ## Adding a job offer

 We write job offers as we do with blog posts.
 Simply add the offer as a Markdown in [_jobs](https://github.com/coopdevs/coopdevs.github.io/tree/master/_jobs).

+## Development

+We use two branches: `master` holds only static files and serves the site through Github pages, while `develop` is the default branch.
+This one should be the target of all pull requests.

+## Deployment

+Once your pull request is approved, merge it.
+Then, from your local environment change the branch to `develop`, pull the changes and run `./deploy`.
+This will build and deploy `develop`'s contents to `master` making them live straight away.